 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Lake Sumpter Lake College has a campus here.
 Several Olympic athletes live and train in Clermont.
-The city is racially diverse.
-People seem to like this town.
+The town is racially diverse and people seem to enjoy living here very much.

 Recommended as a Retirement Spot?
 Yes